candlewill/short_texts_sentiment_analysis/README.md

 # Sentiment Analysis Using Clustering
 ## Sentiment Analysis for short texts

-This project is written with python, to predict the sentiment polarity of short texts.
+This project is written with python 3.4, to predict the sentiment polarity of short texts.

   - Short texts specified
   - Tweets